sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>babl-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Headers for developing programs that will use babl
+Short desc    : Headers for developing programs that will use babl
 URL          : http://www.gegl.org/babl/
-Лицензия     : LGPLv3+ and GPLv3+
+License      : LGPLv3+ and GPLv3+
-Описание     : This package contains the libraries and header files needed for
+Descript     : This package contains the libraries and header files needed for
              : developing with babl.
 ```